RhysU/intersection/README.md

 be simplified to find Answer (1a), `x < b && y < a`.
 When condition (1a) holds, the intersection interval is [`max(a,x)` `min(b,y)`)

-## Extension to the Open, Unordered Intervals
+## Extension to Open, Unordered Intervals

 ### Problem specification